danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 <em>A flavour of the music from the game</em>
 </center>

-Aside from being ridiculously fun to implement, procedurally generated music has a significant benefit for us developers.
+Aside from being ridiculously fun to implement and a great chance to apply some music theory to programming, procedurally generated music has a significant benefit for developers.
 You don't go crazy listening to the same short melody again and again!

+I regularly found myself tapping a foot, determined not to lose a given run because I was enjoying a particular groove too much to let it stop.

 Here's an example of how these tracks get setup.